 SEO is essential because it is your best chance of generating organic traffic to your site.
-The more specific your content caters to the people in your target audience, the more likely it is that your site will climb to the top of Google’s SERP.
+The more specific your content caters to the people in your target audience, the more likely your site will climb to the top of Google’s SERP.

-Advertising on Facebook offers some significant advantages for reaching seniors and educating them about PACE.
-One of the most important requirements of PACE marketing is that your content must make it clear what PACE can do as well as what it can’t.
-Social media content is a good way to accomplish that task.
+Facebook advertising offers significant advantages for reaching seniors and educating them about PACE.
+One of the most important requirements of PACE marketing is that your content must clarify what PACE can and can’t.
+Social media content is an excellent way to accomplish that task.

-At Titan Web Agency, we focus on creating compelling ads that will get noticed.
+At Titan Web Agency, we create compelling ads that will get noticed.
 Here are some of the things we recommend:

 After you have optimized your website and started marketing your organization’s PACE-related services, the next step is tracking the calls and leads you get as a result of your marketing campaign.